awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 ## Deregister and reregister a managed instance<a name="systems-manager-install-managed-win-deregister-reregister"></a>

-You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API action from either the AWS CLI or Tools for Windows PowerShell\.
+You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API operation from either the AWS CLI or Tools for Windows PowerShell\.
 Here's an example CLI command:

 `aws ssm deregister-managed-instance --instance-id "mi-1234567890"`